Theft

 State Jail Felony Theft

-Texas law defines a state jail felony theft when the value of the property/items/services stolen was $1,500 or more but less than $20,000.
+Texas law defines a state jail felony theft as theft when the value of the stolen property/items/services is $1,500 or more but less than $20,000.
 Firearms and livestock are included.
-The punishment for this type of theft is a prison sentence that ranges from 6 months to 2 years plus a fine that cannot exceed $10,000.
+The punishment for this type of theft is a prison sentence that ranges from 6 months to 2 years, plus a fine that cannot exceed $10,000.

 Felony of the Third-Degree Theft

-The punishment for this offense is incarceration ranging from 2 to 10 years of imprisonment and a fine that will not exceed $10,000.
+The punishment for this offense is incarceration for 2 to 10 years and a fine not exceeding $10,000.

 Felony of the Second-Degree Theft

-Theft is a felony of the second degree in Texas if the value of the property/items/services stolen is $100,000 or more but less than $200,000.
+In Texas, theft is a felony of the second degree if the value of the property/items/services stolen is $100,000 or more but less than $200,000.

 Felony of the First-Degree Theft

-If the value of the property/items/services stolen was $200,000 or more, it is considered a theft felony of the first-degree.
-The punishment is anywhere between 5 to 99 years in prison and a fine that will not exceed $10,000.
+If the value of the property/items/services stolen was $200,000 or more, it is considered a theft felony of the first degree.
+The punishment is 5 to 99 years in prison and a fine that will not exceed $10,000.

 Robbery & Aggravated Robbery Charges